ChrisBeaumont/til/python/async_et_al.md

 ### What does async/await provide

-`async def` as added in Python 3.5 to make coroutines a distinct type in the language, as opposed to an interface similar to generators (at the language level, there's no way to distinguish a coroutine from a generator in <=3.4).
+`async def` was added in Python 3.5 to make coroutines a distinct type in the language (at the language level, there's no way to distinguish a coroutine from a generator in <=3.4).
 This provides some type checking utilities, as well as support for some extra language constructs (async for, async with, etc).
 In a 3.5 coroutine `await` replaces `yield from`.
+Just like how the `@contextmanager` decorator can durn a generator into a context manager, the `@types.coroutine` decorator turns a 3.4-style "coroutine-via-generator" function into a formal coroutine object.

 ### How asyncio improves performance